Silin Law Firm PLLC

 Can I modify custody after the divorce?

-On behalf of Silin Law Firm PLLC | Feb 17, 2020 | Child Custody
+On Behalf of | Feb 17, 2020 | Child Custody |

 Life is unpredictable.
 The things we plan might not always go the way we expect.
 This can especially be true after a divorce when unexpected factors arise and require you to reevaluate the decisions you previously made.